letItBezhumphries/sba308A-dungeon-builder/README.md

-# Dungeon Builder App that makes use of two Dungeons & Dragons API's
+# Dungeon Builder App

-## Built JavaScript, Axios, CSS and HTML and a couple
+## Built JavaScript, Axios, CSS and HTML

 ![Image of where I left off in working on dugeon builder app.](/screenshot.png)